RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2021-02-08-newsletter.md

 ---

+**Stanford have conducted a survey on the use and creation of research software**; see the [results here](https://stanford-rc.github.io/stanford-software-survey/).
+The RSE team at Sheffield conducted a similar survey here recently and will be sharing the results soon.

+---

 The Research IT team in IT Services are now on Twitter ([@RIT_Sheffield](https://twitter.com/RIT_Sheffield)).
 Follow them for news regarding new resources and training.

----

-Stanford have conducted a survey on the use and creation of research software; see the [results here](https://stanford-rc.github.io/stanford-software-survey/).
-The RSE team at Sheffield conducted a similar survey here recently and will be sharing the results soon.

 ### Future events